Monu405-star/Superstore-sales-date-analysis/README.md

 ## Contributing
 We welcome contributions to enhance the Superstore Dashboard's functionality, performance, and user experience.
 Please refer to the CONTRIBUTING.md file for guidelines on contributing code, reporting issues, or suggesting improvements.

-## Support
-For any questions, feedback, or technical assistance related to the Superstore Dashboard, please contact our support team at sunilgundrapu@gmail.com.

 ## License
 The Superstore Dashboard is released under the [MIT License](https://opensource.org/licenses/MIT).
 You are free to use, modify, and distribute this dashboard for both personal and commercial purposes, with attribution to the original source.